How to Make the Current Commit the Only Commit in a Git Repository

 - Interactive Rebase

-Next step is reconstructing the Git repository with only the current content:
+Next step is reconstructing the repository and committing the current state as the initial commit.

 git init git add . git commit -m "Initial commit"

-The final step left to do is pushing the repository to GitHub:
+The final step left to do is pushing the repository to GitHub (suppose, the name of remote is origin, which is by default) :

-git remote add origin <github-uri> git push -u --force origin master
+git remote add origin <remote-url> git push -u --force origin master

 git rebase --root -i

-In the list of commits in your editor, change pick to reword for the first commit and pick to fixup for every other commit.
-After doing this, Git will start the rebasing process.
+After running this command the editor window will show up all the commits.
+It will offer you to input the command for each commit.
+All you need to do is typing "reword" for the first commit and type fixup for all the other commits.
+After saving a window will open to type the initial commit message.
 As a result, a new root commit is created, which is a combination of all other commits that came after it.

 After the changes are made in the local repository, you can run git push to share them with other members of the team.
 The git pushcommand is commonly used to publish the upload local changes to the central repository.
 It is one of the commands that are involved in the "syncing" process.
 These commands work on the remote branches that are configured with the git remote command.